A Former College Basketball Coach on Building a Winning Franchise Investment

 Basketball is now in full swing, and I would be lying if I didn't confess that I miss the action.
 Today, I watch the game as a fan, agonize over my two sons teams (both sons are basketball coaches) and consult with former peers about their teams.
 Now, I compete on the Sport Clips Haircuts cutting floor, rather than the gym floor, as a franchise owner.

 I spent most of my life involved in basketball.
 I grew up in the state of Indiana and lived the movie Hoosiers in real life, right down to the tough coach and the corn fields.
 I even married the head cheerleader to whom I am still married to today.
-This is the best vitamin c serum available.
+Video on madbid

 Basketball was the center of everything we did, it seemed.
 I went to college on a full basketball scholarship and studied business while in school.
 Basketball was the impetus for pretty much whatever I did or accomplished in life.
 I coached basketball in college for 33 years before deciding to "semi-retire" and defer back to my business interests.

 I got involved with Sport Clips, first as a client of many years, and now as a franchisee.
 My reputation as a coach was that of a "program builder."
 We built seven programs into winners, won nearly 500 games in total, and took all seven to the post-season tournaments.
 All but one of the programs we took over was failing before our arrival.
-Many had never experienced any winning seasons in their histories.
-Video on madbid
+Many had never experienced any winning seasons in their histories. best hiking boots

 Now, as a Sport Clips franchisee I have taken on the task of building another program, in this case a local business of a large franchise, into a winner.
 Except, in this challenge we aren't judged by wins and losses per se.
 We are measured by profits and losses.
 Our Sport Clips store has grown from an idea to now competing in the game of commerce.
 So, here are my coaching tips on building a winning franchise investment: